 The best we found in terms of quality, price, and location is this apartment.

 If you are looking for something cheaper, you can look at this accommodation.

 If you want to save even more, you can find some hotels further away from the center that cost under €50.
 Cefalù is small, you will not have problems getting from one place to another quickly.

 If the three options that we proposed do not convince you, you can always look for other accommodations in Cefalù from here.

-If you book your hotel using our Booking links, we will get a small fee without affecting the price paid by the reader.
-This way you can help us to continue with this project.
+If you book your hotel using our booking links, we receive a small commission that does not affect the price paid by the reader.
+This way you can help us continue with this project.

 How to get to Cefalú

 If you are traveling around Sicily by car, Cefalù is about an hour from Palermo on the E90 highway that runs through the north of the island.

-If you are heading east at sunset time, I suggest taking a section of the SS113 instead of following the E90 road, try to take a section of the SS113.
+If you are heading east at sunset time, I suggest taking a section of the SS113 instead of following the E90 road.
 This road goes along the coast, simply separated from the sea by the train tracks.